coopstools/cachemonads/README.md

 public CacheStream<CACHE, CACHE> load();
 ```

 The cache() method takes the available value, and saves a reference to it in the cache.
-Any further mapping/filtering/etc operations performed on the value will no affect the CACHE.
+Any further mapping/filtering/etc operations performed on the value will have no affect on the saved/cached value.
 The load() method overwrites the available value with the one saved in cache.

 ```
         CacheStream<String, String> consumableStream =